ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

-Andrews, et al.           Expires 4 August 2022                 [Page 6]
+Andrews, et al.           Expires 5 August 2022                 [Page 6]

-Internet-Draft       DNS Referral Glue Requirements         January 2022
+Internet-Draft       DNS Referral Glue Requirements        February 2022

+   At the time of writing, most iterative clients send initial queries over UDP and retry over TCP upon receiving a response with the TC flag set.
+UDP responses are generally limited to between 1232 and 4096 bytes, due to values commonly used for the EDNS0 UDP Message Size field [RFC6891], [FLAGDAY2020].
+TCP responses are limited to 65,536 bytes.

 3.2.
 Sibling Referral Glue

    This document clarifies that when a name server generates a referral response, it SHOULD include all available glue records in the additional section.
-If after adding all in-domain glue records, not all sibling glue records fit due to size message constraints, the name server is NOT REQUIRED to set TC=1.
+If after adding all in-domain glue records, not all sibling glue records fit due to message size constraints, the name server is NOT REQUIRED to set TC=1.

    Note that users may experience resolution failures for domains with